 Research and anecdotal evidence tell us that engaging in a general program of stretching is your best bet for avoiding injury and improving sports performance.
 Doing yoga is one way to loosen up your muscles and joints, but you can also create your own customized program.

 For most people, the muscles in the front of the body — the pectorals, biceps, abdominals and hip flexors — are in a chronically shortened state.
 Any general stretching program should aim toward balancing these areas.
 “People should be thinking about getting themselves upright,” says Michael Boyle, strength-training and conditioning coach of the Boston University men’s hockey team.
-(For ways to combat common muscle imbalances, see “Office Imbalance” in the March 2007 archives.)
+(For ways to combat common muscle imbalances, see “Office Imbalance”.)

 To learn more about how to create a stretching program specific to you, consult an exercise physiologist or personal trainer.